PedroNogacz/conversor-2esp/README.md

 watchdog can run.
 Adding `Serial.println` statements around those sections helps identify where the application gets stuck.

+### Guarding against connection hangs

+Helper functions in the sketches retry `Ethernet.begin()` and TCP `connect()` operations.
+If the W5500 fails to initialise or SPI locks up, the code resets the module and checks `Ethernet.hardwareStatus()` before trying again.
+Each attempt pauses with `delay()`/`yield()` so the watchdog keeps running.
+After several unsuccessful tries the board reboots, helping recover from wiring or network faults.

 ### PC listener
 The repository includes `pc_dnp3_listener.py` which opens port 20000 and prints any